btramel/btramel/README.md

-👋 Hi, I’m Brad Tramel, a twenty-something wordsmith turned frontend developer.
+👋 Hi, I’m Brad Tramel, a wordsmith turned frontend developer.
 Before web development, my professional life had been an amalgam of side gigs.
 I wrote about Halloween costumes, waxed poetic about card games — even detoured to law school.
-No, seriously!

 - 💭 When I learned Javascript, I knew I had found my professional spark.
 Coding challenged me to solve real-world problems, scratched my creative itch, and empowered me to learn constantly.

-- 🐺 Since September 2022 I have been working as a web developer for the Minnesota Timberwolves and Lynx.
+- 🐺 Since September 2022 I have been a front end developer for the Minnesota Timberwolves and Lynx.
 I help manage a sprawling development environment spanning multiple Wordpress and React sites.
-Meanwhile, I built and helped design <a href="https://www.timberwolves.com/canvas">a website that unveiled</a> the 2022 Timberwolves City Edition Uniform, migrated their web pages from Gatsby to NextJS, and developed web pages for many other digital marketing efforts.
+Meanwhile, I translated thousands of lines of code from GatsbyJS to NextJS, built out a component library, and developed <a href="https://www.nba.com/timberwolves/badnight">microsites</a> for many digital marketing <a href="https://www.nba.com/timberwolves/canvas">efforts</a>.

 - 🌱 In the meantime, if you need me, I'll be off building something.
 (Good odds I could be playing chess, cooking tacos, or managing a fantasy sports team, too.)